goyalaakarsh/parrot/README.md

 ---

-## ✨ Features
+## Features

-- **🚀 System Tray Residency**: Runs quietly in your system tray.
+- **System Tray Residency**: Runs quietly in your system tray.
   - **Left-Click**: Toggles the main application popup.
   - **Right-Click**: Launches a beautifully designed, custom dark-themed context menu (avoiding the default, dated Windows context menus) to quickly Open, access Settings, or Quit.
-- **🎯 Persistent Relocated Position**: Drag the window from any empty space to position it anywhere on your screen.
+- **Persistent Relocated Position**: Drag the window from any empty space to position it anywhere on your screen.
 The application remembers your new layout and persists it for all subsequent shows.
-- **⚡ Global Shortcut Trigger**: Press `Ctrl+Shift+Space` (or your configured custom shortcut) from any application to toggle the window instantly.
+- **Global Shortcut Trigger**: Press `Ctrl+Shift+Space` (or your configured custom shortcut) from any application to toggle the window instantly.
-- **🔍 Inline Typing Trigger**: Type `/parrot:"your-search-query"` inside *any* text editor or browser input.
+- **Inline Typing Trigger**: Type `/parrot:"your-search-query"` inside *any* text editor or browser input.
 Parrot will slide open near the bottom-right.
 Selecting a snippet automatically erases the trigger prefix and pastes your content.
-- **📋 Auto-Paste Flow**: Intelligently restores focus to your previous active application, waits a brief 150ms to ensure OS window focus transition, and pastes the snippet directly using simulated key strokes.
+- **Auto-Paste Flow**: Intelligently restores focus to your previous active application, waits a brief 150ms to ensure OS window focus transition, and pastes the snippet directly using simulated key strokes.
-- **⚙️ Custom Keyboard Settings**: Modify and save your custom global shortcut inside the settings panel.
+- **Custom Keyboard Settings**: Modify and save your custom global shortcut inside the settings panel.
 Changes apply instantly without requiring an app restart.
-- **🖥️ Launch at Startup**: Starts automatically on Windows login.
+- **Launch at Startup**: Starts automatically on Windows login.
 Configurable directly in the Settings menu (handles dev-mode registry constraints gracefully).
-- **💾 Local Storage**: Fully offline and stored as structured JSON under `{app_data_dir}/parrot/`—no databases, no network calls, keeping your prompts completely private.
+- **Local Storage**: Fully offline and stored as structured JSON under `{app_data_dir}/parrot/`—no databases, no network calls, keeping your prompts completely private.
-- **⌨️ Keyboard-First Navigation**:
+- **Keyboard-First Navigation**:
   - `Arrow Up` / `Arrow Down` to navigate cards.
   - `Enter` to copy text and close.
   - `Shift+Enter` to copy and auto-paste directly into your last active window.